family glamping business

-About our family glamping business- why we’re here and how it all came about:
+About our family farm and glamping site – how it all came about:

 The History

 Three generations of the Lee Family share life at the farm.
 We’re all involved in some way with the Potato Farming, Kingfisher Lakes or both.
-Even teenager Maisie who is excellent at all things website-wise and helps out during changeovers in the school holidays; we’re a hard-working family team!
+Even teenager Maisie helps out during busy changeovers in the school holidays; we’re a hard-working family team!

 kingfisher lakes family